FarmBot-Docs/farmbot-developers/v15/other/track-movement.md

  * The sequence editor does not have facilities to track position, aside from simple template variables in [SEND MESSAGE](https://software.farm.bot/v15/app/sequences/sequence-commands/logic#send-message).
  * It is not possible to easily track the position in Lua because the Lua environment does not support concurrent operations.
 It is possible to read the bot position via [read_status()](../lua/functions/configuration.md#read_statuspath) or [get_xyz()](../lua/functions/coordinates.md#get_xyz), but not in realtime.
 That is to say, you cannot send commands and read the position at the same time.

-Thus, if you want to track the position of FarmBot in realtime, you must write software that runs off-device using [MQTT](#using-mqtt), [FarmBot.JS](#using-farmbotjs) or [FarmBot.py](#using-farmbotpy).
+Thus, if you want to track the position of FarmBot in realtime, you must write software that runs off-device using [MQTT](#using-mqtt), [FarmBotPy](#using-farmbotpy) or [FarmBotJS](#using-farmbotjs).

 # Using MQTT

 FarmBot uses [MQTT](../docs/message-broker.md#mqtt) to transmit data about its internal state.
 This data includes position information.
 It is re-broadcast every time the position changes.
 The most basic way to read this information is to use an MQTT client like [MQTTx](https://mqttx.app/) or an MQTT library like [Paho MQTT](../python/examples/message-broker-examples.md).

 In this first example, we will attempt to connect to FarmBot directly using an MQTT client.
 The main advantage of this approach is that it can work in any programming language that supports MQTT.
-The main disadvantage is that this method is more difficult to set up than FarmBot.js or FarmBot.py.
+The main disadvantage is that this method is more difficult to set up than FarmBotJS or FarmBotPy.

 ## Step 1: Generate a Token via `curl` (or Similar)